INDUSTRIAL ENTERPRISES

 Processing methodology

-Basic data are presented as-is or after minimal mathematical processing (e.g., year-on-year percentage change, geographical and sectorial percentage composition).
+The basic data are presented as-is or following minimal mathematical processing (e.g., year-on-year percentage change, geographical and sectoral percentage composition).

 Update frequency